Overcoming perfectionism as an entrepreneur

 I prefer seeing things as useful/beneficial or harmful/toxic, or even serving your highest good or not.

 Perfection doesn't exist - it only exists in the eye of the beholder, it is subjective.
 Moreover, what seems perfect to you right now might not seem "that perfect" in 3 weeks or 4 years from now.
 You change and evolve.
-Your tastes evolve.
+Your tastes and skills evolve.

 So what I want to say here is that your perfectionism pattern can be harmful if it becomes an obsession.
 If you're being hard on yourself or keep delaying things because it's not perfect enough yet, then it is harming you.
 Reaching perfection can become a wild good chase, something unproductive and unattainable.